citusdata/citus_docs/develop/migration_mt_django.rst

-The tricky thing with this pattern is that in order to find all tasks for an account, you'll have to query for all of a account's project first.
+The tricky thing with this pattern is that in order to find all tasks for an account, you'll have to query for all of an account's project first.
 This becomes a problem once you start sharding data, and in particular when you run UPDATE or DELETE queries on nested models like task in this example.

 1. Introducing the tenant column to models belonging to an account